J0hnGann0n/docker-plex-qbittorrent-servarr-configs/README.md

 ## Prerequisites
 - Docker and Docker Compose installed on your system.

+## Overview of Services
+This configuration integrates multiple services to create a comprehensive media management and streaming solution:
+- **Plex:** A media streaming service that organizes and allows you to stream your media content.
+- **qBittorrent:** A torrent client for downloading media files.
+- **Sonarr, Radarr, Prowlarr, Readarr, and Lidarr (collectively known as Servarr):** Automated media management tools.
+Sonarr manages TV shows, Radarr manages movies, Prowlarr is for indexing and searching, Readarr for eBooks, and Lidarr for music.

+These services work together as follows:
+1. **qBittorrent** downloads media files (movies, TV shows, music, etc.) based on torrent files.
+2. **Servarr applications** automate the process of finding and downloading media.
+They interface with qBittorrent to download files and organize them appropriately.
+3. **Plex** then accesses these organized media files, creating a user-friendly library that can be streamed to various devices.

 ## Setup
 #### Setup Submodules
 Servarr is included as a submodule in a separate repository.